hypertexthero/webnotes/readme.md

+I started with [this excellent tutorial](http://komunitasweb.com/2010/02/django-tutorial-simple-notes-application/).
 The code is liberally commented.

 —[Simon Griffee](http://hypertexthero.com)